Octagon-simon/octaValidate/README.md

 ### MORE CUSTOM RULES

-What if you wish to add more than ( 1 ) custom rule?
+What if you wish to have more than custom rules?

-You may create an object with your rules declaration inside it, following the syntax below, then call the function **addMoreOVCustomRules** and pass the object as a parameter.
+You may create an object with your rules declaration inside it, ( following the syntax below ), then call the function **addMoreOVCustomRules** and pass the object as a parameter.

 ```
 /* syntax